It is not clear what causes the inflammation to happen. Things that may play a role include:

 - Excess weight or obesity

-- Avoid hot or long baths or showers.
+- Avoiding hot or long baths or showers

-- Use mild, unscented bar soap or non-soap cleanser.
+- Using mild, unscented bar soap or non-soap cleanser

-- Gentle moisturizers should be used after a shower when skin is still damp.
+- Using gentle moisturizers after a shower when skin is still damp

 Medicine may be needed to ease symptoms.
 Examples include:

-- Prescription creams and ointments.
-They can ease flare up and irritation of skin.
+- Prescription creams and ointments—to ease flare up and irritation of skin

-- Prescription or over-the-counter antihistamines to help prevent itching.
+- Prescription or over-the-counter antihistamines—to help ease itching

-- Antibiotics to treat infection.
-It may be given as a cream or pill.
+- Antibiotics to treat infection—given as a cream or pill

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.